lin902/data-mining/final_project/readme.md

 The final project has 7 questions.
 Each question has 1 readme file.
 The question requirement are in the word.
 # Problem Tasks
 ## Q1: Supervised Outlier Detection (15 pts)
-Background:

-Detecting falls in pets using a wearable device that records signals corresponding to various variables.
+*Background*: Detecting falls in pets using a wearable device that records signals corresponding to various variables.

-Requirements:

-Handle data imbalance and prioritize recall rate for class 1 (falls).
+*Requirements*:Handle data imbalance and prioritize recall rate for class 1 (falls).

-Solving Approach:
+*Solving Approach*:

 Data exploration to understand the variables and the distribution.
 Use of outlier detection algorithms, potentially Isolation Forest or One-Class SVM, considering the imbalance.